Tragedy is repeated

 Elly and Miang

 Xenogears employs a lot of doubling and mirroring in its characters and narrative.
 Both the hero and the heroine are mirrored as having an "evil doppelgänger" type character that creates a duality and internal opposition.
 However, unlike with Fei and Id or Fei and Grahf, we do not get any internal monologue or even external dialogue and confrontation between the two split-off parts of Deus' key program 'Persona' - Elhaym and Miang.
 This, I feel, was a missed opportunity, since both characters represent the nurturer or priestess archetype that attempts to help guide humanity into its full potential: Elly in the form of spiritual guidance as the Holy Mother of Nisan; and Miang in the form of ruthless control and eugenics to make humans into the perfect parts for God (Deus).
 Miang still works very well as a plot twist and effective element of horror, but the way she just seems to disappear provides weak resolution with many questions left unanswered.
-She is, after all, Deus personified.
+She is, after all, Deus personified.Elly, on the other hand, is given a lot more depth.
+Especially in her inner struggle with wanting to be free from the questionable duties forced upon her by her home country of Solaris, yet also being uneasy with the idea of running away with surface-dwelling foreigners, as she becomes more and more attracted to Fei and his way of life.
+Elly has to struggle with the idea of being regarded as a traitor to her country, losing her privileged position, and also coming to terms with the fact that she may be the reincarnation of the Holy Mother of Nisan that people still yearn for to receive salvation and healing.
+I feel that Elly is, perhaps, a bit too idealized as a moral and self-sacrificing character.
+But given her origins and purpose in the plot, this makes some sense.
+Again, the plot seems to take primacy in the actions of this character, but her abandonment of the duties to her homeland is well done and my favorite part of Elly's characterization.

 Citan

 Citan takes on the role of a mentor or older brother of Fei, similar to the wise old man archetype, but has more youthful energy and also doubles as the excentric inventor archetype.
 In an interesting twist he is also set up to be a potential traitor of the protagonists, something that is unusual for this kind of archetype that tends to sacrifice themselves for the hero or go out with a bang (as was done with Citan's counterpart in Xenosaga).
 As with Elly, however, it could be argued that he is too idealized in his moral character, his talents, and his efficiency.
 (Perhaps because of that, my favorite part is when he surprisingly says "Huh?
 What...
-You are asking me what to do?" when Id is about to attack the protagonists and likely would have wiped them out if it weren't for Elly.)
+You are asking me what to do?" when Id is about to attack the protagonists at one point and likely would have wiped them out if not for Elly.)

 Bart and Zephyr